I'm sooo not good at torturing so i outsource it to stalin

 He lifted a hand, pinched at nothing in the air, and brought it slowly toward his scarred cheek, making a soft, whistling "pew" sound with his lips.
 Then his hand snapped to the other side of his face, fingers splaying open with a final "bam."

 Very humorous.
-So, just a bullet, something that could be expected from an old veteran.
+So, just a bullet, a common thing that could be expected from an old veteran.

 He seemed to think his little performance was a grand success, judging by my faint smile.
-So he smiled back.
-It was a horrifying sight, the holes in his cheeks stretching, the wrinkles around his eyes and forehead deepening.
-I hadn't noticed them much before.
-With his face usually covered, I'd been distracted by his eyes, still a clear, startling blue, peering out from between the grey hair and the mask.
-Or perhaps it was due to an eternal bachelorship, the man who never became a husband or a father, clinging to a sort of childish carelessness even as he was approaching his deathbed.
+So he smiled back, and it was a horrifying sight: the holes in his cheeks stretched, and the wrinkles fissured across the terrain of his face.
+I hadn't really noticed them before—I'd been distracted by his eyes, still a disconcertingly clear blue, peering out from between the grey hair and the mask.
+I wondered, idly, how it used to be when it hadn't been rendered dull throughout all these decades.

 After the unsatisfying dinner, the old man produced a porcelain jug and opened it before me.
-I reached in and grabbed a handful of ring-shaped breads.
+I reached in and found myself a handful of ring-shaped bread.

-He made a series of odd gestures I didn't understand.
-Then, with an impatient sigh, he grabbed my wrist and threaded bread rings directly onto my fingers, demonstrating that I was meant to eat them right off my hand.
+He made a series of odd gestures, then, with an impatient humph, he grabbed my wrist and threaded bread rings directly onto my fingers, demonstrating that I was meant to eat them right off my hand.

 "Thanks...
 I suppose," I mumbled as he drizzled honey onto a small plate and turned to boil water.